-I’ve used Al Fresco All Natural Sweet Italian Chicken Sausage as the main component of the recipe.
-It’s got a wonderful spice level to it, and it browns up beautifully.
-It’s made with chicken as opposed to pork, making it less fatty than some of the other brands.
-Because the polenta is a bit rich and I’ve also used some olive oil, I think this balanced out quite nicely.
-I’ve noted in the instructions that you can add a splash of water during the browning process if looks like there’s a chance that the bottom of the pan might burn.
+I’ve noted in the instructions that you can add a splash of water during the browning process if it looks like there’s a chance that the bottom of the pan might burn (this is known as deglazing).
 Try to keep the water to a minimum.
 Too much water will decrease the crispiness of the sausage.

 As you’ll see in the instructions, I recommend blanching the kale in boiling water for 60 seconds.
-I know some people might prefer to simply sauté it, but I find that this step really improves the texture.
-It’s much more tender in the final dish.
+This may seem like an unnecessary step, but I find that it really improves the texture.
+The kale is much more tender in the final dish.
+If you dislike kale because it’s too tough, try blanching it.

 I’ve used a small amount of crushed red pepper, not enough to add a substantial level of heat to the dish.
 You can add more or omit it completely depending on personal preference.